-D. EXPEDITED DISCOVERY
+D. Expedited Discovery

 Requests for equitable relief in trade secret cases often arise before either party or the court is fully versed in the material facts, some of which may be subject to significant dispute.
 Yet a trade secret claimant often asserts that without immediate equitable relief its trade secret will be forever compromised.
-How can the parties and the court reconcile the need for presentation of facts with the asserted need for early intervention?
+How can the parties and the court reconcile the need for presentation of evidence relating to essential facts with the asserted need for early intervention?

-Principle No. 2 - On all motions for interim equitable relief, the court should consider the nature and urgency of the harm alleged and the extent to which material facts are undisputed, are known or accessible to either or both parties, or require further discovery to resolve.
+Principle 2.
+On all motions for interim equitable relief, the court should consider the nature and urgency of the harm alleged and the extent to which material facts are undisputed, are known or accessible to either or both parties, or require further discovery to resolve.